 Reason for your letter of protest.
 To identify the reason for the refusal or requirement you would like considered, select the appropriate radio button(s) on the form.

 Evidence.
 You must submit relevant, objective evidence that supports the reason for the refusal or requirement you want considered.
 If your letter of protest complies with this and all other requirements, only evidence relevant to the reason in your letter of protest will be forwarded to the examining attorney.
 The letter of protest itself, and any arguments, aren't forwarded to the examining attorney.
 See below regarding appropriate evidence for more information.

 Index of evidence that identifies the reason the evidence supports.
 You must include an itemized index that identifies all documents you're including as evidence.
 The index must provide a concise, factual description of the reason that each item supports.
-Don't identify yourself or your representatives in the index, and don't include any legal arguments.
+Don't identify yourself or your representatives in the index, and don't include any legal arguments or persuasive language.